migueravila/Bento/README.md

 ### 🌑 Auto change theme

-The theme can be automatically changed by the OS' current theme or personalized hours that you can change in the `config.js` file:
+The theme can be automatically changed by the OS' current theme, set hours, or following sunrise/sunset. that you can change in the `config.js` file:

 ```js